-Milestone Delivery Date This date relates to the final document after review by Canada, if any Milestone 1: Solution Prototype Delivery 60 business days from the date of Contract Award Milestone 2: Prototype Installation Guide 60 business days from the date of Contract Award Milestone 3: Prototype Support Documentation 10 business days from the date of Contract Award Milestone 4: Support Memo 45 days from the date of Contract Award a) Milestone 1: Solution Prototype Delivery
+Milestone Delivery Date This date relates to the final document after review by Canada, if any Milestone 1: Solution Prototype Delivery 60 business days from the date of Contract Award Milestone 2: Prototype Installation Guide 60 business days from the date of Contract Award

+Milestone Delivery Date This date relates to the final document after review by Canada, if any Milestone 3: Prototype Support Documentation 10 business days from the date of Contract Award Milestone 4: Support Memo 45 days from the date of Contract Award Proposed modifications to the Basis of payment if applicable 70 business days from the date of Contract Award a) Milestone 1: Solution Prototype Delivery

 In the case of a deliverable such as a document, the Delivery Date refers to the date at which this document is submitted.
 It does not account for the time for Canada for review and provide feedback or for the Contractor to make the required updates.
-Additional information is found within the Section Milestone Details.
+Additional information is found within the Section Error!
+Reference source not found.